nearst/laconia/packages/laconia-core/README.md

 It should theoretically be possible to integrate Laconia to other more comprehensive NodeJS DI framework but it has not been tested.

-## LaconiaContext
+### LaconiaContext

 Laconia provides a one stop location to get all of the information you need for your Lambda function execution via `LaconiaContext`.
-In a nutshell, LaconiaContext is just an object that contains all of those information by using object property keys, hence you can be destructured to get just the information you need.
+In a nutshell, LaconiaContext is just an object that contains all of those information by using object property keys, hence you can destructure it to get just the information you need.

-### AWS Event and Context
+#### AWS Event and Context

 When Laconia is adopted, the handler function signature will change.
 Without Laconia, your handler signature would be `event, context, callback`.
 With Laconia, your handler